Brian Haw: Illness and death

 In September 2010 Haw was diagnosed with lung cancer.
 On 1 January 2011 he left England to receive treatment in Berlin.
 Haw, who was described as a chain smoker, continued to smoke cigarettes until his death.
-Haw died in Germany in the early hours of 18 June 2011 of lung cancer.
+He died in Germany in the early hours of 18 June 2011 of lung cancer.
 He is survived by seven children.

 Reacting to news of Haw's death, Tony Benn said "Brian Haw was a man of principle ... his death marks the end of a historic enterprise by a man who gave everything to support his beliefs".
 At his death Al Jazeera described him as an "unsung hero".
 Mark Wallinger said "I admired [Haw's] single-minded tenacity.
 His rectitude was a mirror that the people in the building opposite couldn't bear. ...
 Now that he's gone, who else have we got?".
-The British MP John McDonnell has called for a statue of Haw to be assembled to celebrate peace.
 British artist Banksy honoured Haw with a tribute on his website.
+Banksy had previously described Haw as 'the best inspiration in London' in a hand written dedication to him in a copy of the book Wall and Piece.

+Memorials

-London Assembly Member Jenny Jones called for Westminster Council to erect a blue plaque for Brian Haw immediately, bypassing English Heritage's criteria that the person commemorated should have been dead for two decades or passed the centenary of their birth, whichever is the earlier.
+In 2011 London Assembly Member Jenny Jones called for Westminster Council to erect a blue plaque for Brian Haw immediately, bypassing English Heritage's criteria that the person commemorated should have been dead for two decades or passed the centenary of their birth, whichever is the earlier.

+In 2018, artist Guy Atkins sited an audio monument to Brian Haw in Parliament Square.
+Conceived within the tradition of countermonuments, the audio work - 'And There Was Brian' - can only be heard in the Square through the monument's GPS-restricted website, andtherewasbrian.uk.
+The monument gives an account of Brian Haw's protest through the experiences of his longest-serving supporter, actor Michael Culver.

+Following Haw's death, the British MP John McDonnell called for a statue of Haw to be erected to celebrate peace.
+In 2023 actor Sir Mark Rylance headed a crowdfunding campaign to erect a small bronze maquette on a plinth opposite the big guns of the Imperial War Museum in Lambeth.
+Paid for by over £25,000 in contributions from more than one thousand people, a 72 cm bronze statue by Amanda Ward was installed at the School of Historical Dress, facing the Imperial War Museum and just outside the 1-mile exclusion zone around the Houses of Parliament.
+It was unveiled on 16 March 2025.